 Data Exchange Incentive Program (DEIP) - HIE Adoption

-Learn more about DEIP program basics, eligibility requirements, data contribution requirements, program milestones, payment milestones, QE contacts, and how to get started by going to https://www.nyehealth.org/services/hie-adoption/
+Learn more about DEIP program eligibility requirements, data contribution requirements, program milestones, payments, and more by going to https://www.nyehealth.org/services/hie-adoption/

 Important Documents for RHIO Users